 Clozapine has potent anticholinergic effects.
 Treatment with Clozapine can result in CNS and peripheral anticholinergic toxicity, especially at higher dosages, or in overdose situations [see Overdosage (10)].
 Use with caution in patients with a current diagnosis or prior history of constipation, urinary retention, clinically significant prostatic hypertrophy, or other conditions in which anticholinergic effects can lead to significant adverse reactions.
 When possible, avoid concomitant use, with other anticholinergic medications because the risk for anticholinergic toxicity or severe gastrointestinal adverse reactions is increased [see Warnings and Precautions (5.8), Drug Interactions (7.1)].

 Interference with Cognitive and Motor Performance

-Clozapine tablets can cause sedation and impairment of cognitive and motor performance.
-Caution patients about operating hazardous machinery, including automobiles, until they are reasonably certain that Clozapine tablets does not affect them adversely.
+Clozapine can cause sedation and impairment of cognitive and motor performance.
+Caution patients about operating hazardous machinery, including automobiles, until they are reasonably certain that Clozapine does not affect them adversely.
 These reactions may be dose-related.
 Consider reducing the dose if they occur.

 Tardive dyskinesia (TD) has occurred in patients treated with antipsychotic drugs, including Clozapine.
 The syndrome consists of potentially irreversible, involuntary, dyskinetic movements.
 The risk of TD and the likelihood that it will become irreversible are believed to increase with greater durations of treatment and higher total cumulative doses.
 However, the syndrome can develop after relatively brief treatment periods at low doses.
 Prescribe Clozapine in a manner that is most likely to minimize the risk of developing TD.
 Use the lowest effective dose and the shortest duration necessary to control symptoms.
 Periodically assess the need for continued treatment.
 Consider discontinuing treatment if TD occurs.
 However, some patients may require treatment with Clozapine despite the presence of the syndrome.